What is Schizophrenia?

 - Having a father older than 40 years old also increases the likelihood that a person will develop schizophrenia.

-Schizophrenia affects approximately 20 million people worldwide.
+The disorder affects approximately 20 million people worldwide.
 According to the National Institute of Mental Health, somewhere between 0.25% and 0.64% of the United States population suffer from schizophrenia and related mental illnesses.
-Unfortunately, the true prevalence of schizophrenia is difficult to measure, given the amount of overlap there is between the disorder and other conditions.
+Unfortunately, its true prevalence is difficult to measure, given the amount of overlap there is between the disorder and other conditions.

 Nonetheless, schizophrenia is demonstrably among the top 15 leading causes of disability throughout the world.
-Not only do patients with schizophrenia suffer significantly decreased quality of life, but their chances of premature death are 2-3 times higher than the general population.
+Not only do diagnosed patients suffer significantly decreased quality of life, but their chances of premature death are 2-3 times higher than the general population.
 Sufferers are likely to develop comorbid health conditions, such as heart disease, liver disease, and diabetes.
-Schizophrenia also frequently causes suicidal ideation.
-As a result, approximately 4.9% of individuals with schizophrenia die from suicide attempts.
+The disorder also frequently causes suicidal ideation.
+As a result, approximately 4.9% of individuals with this disorder die from suicide attempts.

 Given that schizophrenia on average takes 28.5 years off a person’s life, it is essential that anyone experiencing the onset of symptoms have access to early interventions and treatment resources.

 While no medication can prevent or cure schizophrenia, the psychotic symptoms of the mental illness can be managed.
-Treatment for schizophrenia usually involves a combination of psychosocial support as well as pharmaceutical interventions.
+Treatment for the disorder usually involves a combination of psychosocial support as well as pharmaceutical interventions.
 Psychosocial support can include treatment methods such as psychiatric nursing facilities, talk therapy, and support groups.

 Most people who suffer from schizophrenia do not remain institutionalized long-term.
-This is due to the efficacy of antipsychotic medications, which are the first line treatment for individuals with schizophrenia.
+This is due to the efficacy of antipsychotic medications, which are the first line treatment for individuals with this condition.

 The first generation of antipsychotic, now known as “typical antipsychotic,” affect the neurotransmission of dopamine.
 While they remain effective, their high rates of side effects have led most psychiatrists to turn to the second generation of antipsychotic, known as “atypical antipsychotic.”
 While they have little effect on cognitive symptoms such as disorganized speech, atypical antipsychotic can relieve much of the anxiety and disturbing mood problems associated with the condition.
 These medications include: